bcaffo/MOOCtalk/current/index.md

 2. A brief taxonomy and history of online educational models
 3. Massive Open Online Courses (MOOCs)
 4. JHU Biostat involvement in Coursera
-5. Novel moving target directions of the field statistics
+5. Novel moving target directions of the field of statistics
-6. **Data Science series**
+6. **Data Science Specialization**
-7. SWIRL
+7. swirl

 ---
 ## About these slides